Pisum sativum var. macrocarpon

 We would grow ours on a tepee constructed out of wooden stakes and string and within a few weeks we would be searching the vines to find the well-camouflaged pods.

 Snow peas are an annual crop with flat edible pods that are eaten before the seeds properly form.
-They are easy to grow and are a fabulous crop to grow with children as they provide a rapid and abundant harvest of tasty treats.
+They are a fabulous crop to grow with children as they are easy, and provide a rapid and abundant harvest of tasty treats.

 You can eat them raw or lightly boiled, steamed, or stir-fried.
 Seeds that haven’t been chemically treated can also be grown as shoots or microgreens.

 Snow peas come in both climbing and bush varieties.

 - Oregon Giant: 1 metre climber with some resistance to powdery mildew.

 - Oregon (bush): 70cm and good for small gardens and children.

 - Yakumo Giant: 2 to 2.5 metre climber with purple flowers.

 - Yellow podded: 2 metre climber with pink and purple flowers.

 - Mammoth Melting: 2 meter climber that is high yielding with a long harvest period.